Rizz

-Rizz (/ˈɹɪz/) is an internet slang word defined as style, charm, or attractiveness.
-It is likely short for charisma, and is often associated with brain rot.
+Rizz (/ˈɹɪz/) is internet slang meaning style, charm, or attractiveness.
+It is likely short for charisma.

 Background

-The phrase was popularized by American YouTuber and Twitch streamer Kai Cenat in mid-2021, with it being used among his friend group long before.
-It subsequently garnered virality on the social media application TikTok.
+The phrase was popularized by American YouTuber and Twitch streamer Kai Cenat in mid-2021, and earlier used among his friend group.
+It subsequently went viral on the social media application TikTok.
 Oxford University Press named rizz its word of the year for 2023.